Top 11 Benefits of Coconut Oil, And How To Use It Every Day

 What About Saturated Fat in Coconut Oil?

 Some people stay away from coconut oil on principle, thinking that since it’s technically a “saturated fat,” it’s no good.
-This misperception is promoted by a smear campaign, courtesy of the new vegetable oil industry many years ago that effectively removed tropical oils from the shelves.
+This misconception is promoted by a years-long smear campaign, courtesy of the emerging vegetable oil industry, that effectively removed tropical oils from the shelves.
 They lumped this unprocessed, high-nutrition oil in with partially hydrogenated oils that are truly harmful.

-This isn’t to say that you can’t eat too much coconut oil–it is high in calories, after all, so a small but consistent amount in your diet is optimal.
-But this healthy fat is vastly different from the fats you’ll find in vegetable and other oils, and far superior.
+This isn’t to say that you can’t eat too much coconut oil; it is high in calories, after all, so a small but consistent amount in your diet is optimal.
+But this healthy fat is far superior to the fats you’ll find in vegetable and other oils.